Miladinho/TrojansFC/README.md

 # Southern California Trojans Futebol Club
-This is the repository for the official Trojans Futbol Club 501(c)3
+This is the repository for the experimental Southern California Trojans Futbol Club 501(c)3

-## Build

-run `npm install`
-Create a file called `.env` and put the following environment variables in that file:
-`
-CLOUDINARY_URL=<claudinary url string>
-COOKIE_SECRET= <random string value>
-`
-## How To Run

-To run the project simply open a terminal window form the folder in which you cloned this repository and run the command `node keystone`.
-Site will then be available at `http://localhost:3000`.

 ### Prerequisites